25 Engaging Role Playing Activities for Speech Development in Children

 Activity: Children conduct “interviews” about recent events or daily life.

 Case Example: Emma, age 7, is shy and struggles with initiating conversations.
-The news reporter role playing activity gives her a structured way to ask questions and engage in dialogue, boosting her confidence.
+The news reporter role provides a structured way to ask questions and engage in dialogue, boosting her confidence.

 10. Pet Shop